hemalimicro/GreenTech/Blog post 1.md

 11. Conflict: With no availability of water, there is struggle in the society for the little or less water remaining, which leads to quarrel, fights and conflict between neigbors,communities and society at large.

 12. Wildlife: It is not only humans that needs water, animals do too.
-Everyyear animals dies as a result of starvation from water.
+Every year animals dies as a result of starvation from water, which can lead to extinction and affect the ecosystem.

 13. Agriculture: Water is a major constituent of photosynthesis and plants and crops need water to grow. lack of water leads to poor harvest, famine and pest invasion which is a huge lose to the farmer and society as well.